-Seriously though, the shocking part is the crazy length of time small business owners and bookkeepers spend on payroll and federal employment tax compliance management.
+Seriously though, the shocking part of payroll is the ridiculous length of time small business owners and bookkeepers spend on payroll and federal employment tax compliance management.
 Just consider: one in three small businesses report spending more than 80 hours – the equivalent of two full weeks of work – each year on federal taxes, including payroll (employment) taxes.
 In addition, 11% of small business report spending over 10 hours a month on payroll management.
+With numbers like these, it is no wonder employers and bookkeepers are pulling their hair when it’s time to manage payroll.
+After all, payroll is the last thing you want to deal with, but it is the first thing you should get right.
+It’s a double edged sword!

-With all that time spent, you’d think that payroll would be bulletproof and immune to mistakes but, unfortunately, payroll is very prone to mistakes.
-33% of employers make habitual payroll mistakes.
+With all that time spent on payroll, you would think that payroll would be bulletproof and immune to mistakes but, unfortunately, payroll is very prone to mistakes.
+In fact, 33% of employers report making habitual payroll mistakes.
 The American Payroll Association shows an error rate of between 1-8% of total payroll in companies that use traditional timecards, and roughly 40% of small businesses incur an average of $845 a year in IRS penalties as a result of mismanaged payroll processes.

 So what do we do?
 We turn to automation and increasingly sophisticated payroll and time and attendance software solutions.
 The issue isn’t lack of available, and often effective, payroll management applications but rather the challenge of picking the right one.
 In our research, we found over 200 different payroll software vendors, ranging from fresh new startups on the scene to familiar old faces like Kronos and (of course) Quickbooks.

-Since you probably don’t want to start sifting through the hay for your proverbial needle, we did the footwork.
+Since you probably don’t want to start sifting through the hay for your proverbial needle, we have done all the footwork for you.
+How?
+That’s easy!
 We asked small business owners and SME bookkeepers to tell us what payroll management software they use, and why.

-What criteria did we use to compare payroll software solutions?
+What criteria did we use to compare the best payroll software solutions?

-After polling a small group of bookkeepers using a bookkeeping Facebook group we came with the following criteria to compare the most used payroll solutions:
+After polling a small group of bookkeepers using a bookkeeping Facebook group, we came with the following criteria to compare the most used payroll software for small businesses.

-The prom queen of payroll software, QBOP is definitely the most popular of online payroll software solutions (especially in North America but also coming along in Aus., NZ, and UK).
-Payroll systems are complex and rightfully so.
+The prom queen of payroll software is QBOP (QuickBooks Online Payroll).
+QBOP is definitely the most popular when it comes to online payroll software solutions (especially in North America but is also coming along in Australia, New Zealand, and the United Kingdom).
+It’s important to acknowledge that payroll systems are complex and rightfully so.
 That means that it takes time to learn how to use each one so wouldn’t you want to know how to use the most popular one?

 - Most popular software solution so very likely being used for general accounting, inventory management, invoices, etc.